julienrf/play-jsonp-filter/README.md

 ## Usage

-Add the `julienrf.play.jsonp.Jsonp` filter to your `Global` object:
+For Scala, add the `julienrf.play.jsonp.Jsonp` filter to your `Global` object:

 ```scala
 import play.api.mvc.WithFilters